cooperhewitt/chromecast-signage/README.md

 ### Building your config file and Javascript dependencies

+The first thing to do is to configure the specifics of your setup.
+This is done using `make build` command (which is itself defined in the Makefile).
+The Makefile still needs a little bit of work but you should invoke it by passing in the relevant configurations.
+They are:

+* CHROMECAST_APPID – this is the unique app ID that you received from Google
+* SOCKETIO_HOST – this is the hostname for the (socket.io) broker
+* SOCKETIO_PORT - this is the port for the (socket.io) broker

+And then it's all invoked like this:

 	make build CHROMECAST_APPID=<your-app-id> SOCKETIO_HOST=localhost SOCKETIO_PORT=9999

+In addition to generating a new config file (`config.js`) the command will copy the other shared Javascript dependencies in to the `sender` and `receiver` and `client` folders.
+In the end it all looks like this:

 	cp ./shared/config.js.example ./shared/config.js
 	sed -e 's/CONFIG_CHROMECAST_APPID/your-app-id/' ./shared/config.js > ./shared/config.js.tmp && mv ./shared/config.js.tmp ./shared/config.js